skip to main content

 Prerequisites: ESE 131 or instructor's permission.

-This course focuses on high latitude ocean processes related to the Earth's oceans and their interaction with the cryosphere, including glaciers, ice shelves and sea ice.
+This course focuses on high latitude processes related to the Earth's oceans and their interaction with the cryosphere, including glaciers, ice shelves and sea ice.
 The course starts with introductory lectures related to regional circulation features, water mass modification and ice dynamics.
 The second half of the course will focus on a single topic, with input from the students, and will be explored in detail through the scientific literature and through individual projects.
-Given in alternate years; not offered 2023-24.

 Instructor: Thompson